bzgec/multiRPiTS/README.md

 Also enable automatic loading of I2C kernel module: https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c

+# Changes that you need to make
-If you are going to use this code, change PIDs that will suit your needs.
+If you are going to use this code, change PIDs that will suit your needs (PIDs.p, PIDs.i, PIDs.d).
+Change pins of Raspberry Pi that will suit you best.
 This code is ment to start on boot and run indefinitely (to start it on boot https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/).

+# Inspired by
 This code was initially inspired by Andreas Spiess and his YouTube channel https://www.youtube.com/channel/UCu7_D0o48KbfhpEohoP7YSQ.
 His two videos were the base for this code (https://youtu.be/P5o0PpfzuW8?list=PL3XBzmAj53RnezxZ_uq8YMymURnnLTqZP and https://youtu.be/oJ32CMxliCQ?list=PL3XBzmAj53RnezxZ_uq8YMymURnnLTqZP).